Best Great Dane Harness – An Introduction

 The Julius-K9 is a very sturdy, attractive harness.
 There’s a metal ring on top for lead attachments and a large, adjustable handle for increased control of your dog.
 The handle on the back can be used for easy grip.
 It’s possible to lift the Great Dane using this whilst a puppy – but we suspect you’d struggle once they’re fully grown.

 Looking at this primarily for a Great Dane, it scores a tad lower than our general review.
 The main reason is the lack of a front loop.
 Because of the control needed especially whilst training, the lack of a front loop just makes it that little bit more difficult.
+It’s more of the type of harness walkers may use when out in the park and want their dogs on a long lead.
+This allows them to run around without running off.

 A very popular no-pull harness, particularly for Danes and similar breeds.